OpenKnowledgeMaps/search-flow/README.md

 All components can be configured by creating a local config file, which should be based on `conf/config.php`.
 Every parameter can be overridden by setting the same parameter in a `$search_flow_config_local` array (for PHP-based settings) or a `search_flow_config_local` object (for JavaScript-based settings).

+To override the CSS, include your own CSS file below the last included component.

 For an example to build on top of, refer to the [triple example](https://github.com/OpenKnowledgeMaps/Headstart/tree/master/examples/triple) in Head Start.

 ## Notes